Microsoft/azure-docs.pt-pt/articles/active-directory/develop/scenario-web-app-call-api-acquire-token.md

     } catch (ExecutionException e) {
         if (e.getCause() instanceof MsalInteractionRequiredException) {

-            // If silent call returns MsalInteractionRequired, then redirect to Authorization endpoint
+            // If the silent call returns MsalInteractionRequired, redirect to authorization endpoint
-            // so user can consent to new scopes String state = UUID.randomUUID().toString();
+            // so user can consent to new scopes.
+            String state = UUID.randomUUID().toString();
             String nonce = UUID.randomUUID().toString();